-The steps in the ReadNoSnp transaction are:
+The steps in the ReadNoSnp transaction in Figure 5-9 are:

 - 1. RN-F sends a ReadNoSnp request to HN-F. - 2.
 HN-F sends a ReadNoSnpSep request to SN-F. - This tells SN-F that a data only response is required. - 3.
-HN-F sends a RespSepData response to RN-F. - This tells RN-F that the request has been allocated at HN-F and that there will be a separate Data response. - 4.
-SN-F sends a ReadReceipt to HN-F. - This tells HN-F that the request to the Slave is completed and ensures that the SN will not respond with RetryAck for that request.
+HN-F sends a RespSepData response to RN-F. - This tells RN-F that the request has been allocated at HN-F and that there will be a separate data response. - 4.
+SN-F sends a ReadReceipt to HN-F. - This tells HN-F that the request to the Subordinate is completed and ensures that the SN will not respond with RetryAck for that request.
 As the request is a ReadNoSnp with Order field set to zero, the request at HN-F can be deallocated on receipt of ReadReceipt. - 5.
-RN-F sends CompAck after receiving RespSepData. - For ReadNoSnp, CompAck is not functionally required, HN-F that deallocates the request after receiving the ReadReceipt from SN-F can just drop the CompAck.
+RN-F sends CompAck after receiving RespSepData. - For ReadNoSnp, CompAck is not functionally required, HN-F that deallocates the request after receiving the ReadReceipt from SN-F can drop the CompAck. - 6.
+SN-F, as Completer, sends DataSepResp to RN-F returning the read data.